 A word of caution though, it is still advisable to make sure even with this very low amount of dander doesn’t cause an allergic reaction.

-We initially took some simple steps to ensure the pygmy hedgehog was the right pet for our daughter.
-We were a bit worried the information we had heard and had read across the internet about the hypoallergenic nature of pygmy hedgehogs may not actually be the case.
+We were a bit worried the information we had heard and had read across the internet about the hypoallergenic nature of hedgehogs may not actually be the case.

 We had to be sure we didn’t end up buying a pet who caused an allergic reaction with my daughter later on, by which time she would have probably built a bond with the pet, making it doubly difficult to prise the pet away.

-We decided the best course of action was to try introducing my daughter to a pygmy hedgehog without actually buying one first.
-This was the most of important step we took by visiting the pygmy hedgehog breeder and getting my daughter to handle a pygmy hedgehog.
+We decided the best course of action was to try introducing my daughter to a hedgehog without actually buying one first.
+This was the most of important step we took by visiting the hedgehog breeder and getting my daughter to handle a hedgehog.

 That was quite shocking to hear but my daughter was extremely gentle with the mother hedgehog, carefully picking her up and handling her.